atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 t ft
 ''Mr. Lumley was the man whom he shad killed.

-■ Maria, without thinking of consequences, hurried intosher fister’s cham.r ber, whose Senses had not been long returned; and, inconsiderately, exclaimed — “Oh !• my God! what shocking “news!
-Charles has killed Mr. Lum“ “and Mr. Smith says he must Suf “fer the law."
+■ Maria, without thinking of consequences, hurried intosher fister’s cham.r ber, whose Senses had not been long returned; and, inconsiderately, exclaimed — Oh !• my God! what shocking news!
+Charles has killed Mr. Lum and Mr. Smith says he must Suf fer the law."
 I
 There was rio occasion for her Saying any more.
 Poor Fanny Sunk down upon. her pillow (having just raised herself on her fister’s. hurrying into the rooni, surprised) and it was sometime before she could be restored tosher senses.
 ‘ ■ ■ !w ' • ' ‘